jsalt-coml/pyannote-devinet-model/README.md

 # pyannote-devinet-model

 A CNN-RNN model for speaker detection.
-Mostly a Pytorch reimplementation of the model described in [Large-scale weakly supervised audio classification using gated convolutional neural network](https://arxiv.org/abs/1710.00343), and a implemented [here](https://github.com/yongxuUSTC/dcase2017_task4_cvssp) in Keras.
+Mostly a PyTorch reimplementation of the model described in [Large-scale weakly supervised audio classification using gated convolutional neural network](https://arxiv.org/abs/1710.00343), and a implemented [here](https://github.com/yongxuUSTC/dcase2017_task4_cvssp) in Keras.

 ## Installation

-This library only depends on Pytorch, thus you can install it standalone and use the module as provided.
-However, it's been made to be imported and used inside a [pyannote-audio](https://github.com/pyannote/pyannote-audio) environment.
+This library's been made to be imported and used inside a [pyannote-audio](https://github.com/pyannote/pyannote-audio) environment.

-Once this is done, you can install it through pip:
+Once this is done (and the environment activated), you can install it through pip:

 ```
 pip install git+git://github.com/jsalt-coml/pyannote-devinet-model.git